 How can you prevent a natural gas explosion from happening in your home?

 Explosions such as the ones in West Virginia and the recent Minneapolis apartment explosions are rare, but I advise that homeowners and landlords have an approved maintenance worker check for leaks around stoves, furnaces, and hot water heaters.
 Firefighters in every county in WV receive dozens of natural gas-related calls each year from homeowners like you.

 When purchasing a home, an inspection by an experienced and trusted professional is imperative.
 When purchasing an appliance, look for the UL markup to ensure it has met safety standards, and if you are purchasing a used item, have it checked by a knowledgeable professional.

-Wise homeowners can also install a gas detector to make sure your home and family doesn’t suffer the effects of a natural gas leak.
+Wise homeowners can also install a gas detector to make sure your home and family don’t suffer the effects of a natural gas leak.

 Homeowners should also have their furnace and water heater exhaust pipes checked regularly for safety to prevent backup and carbon monoxide poisoning.

 If you live in a rental property, remind your landlord that West Virginia landlords are required to maintain a leased property in a condition that meets the requirements of applicable health, fire, and safety housing codes.

 Sometimes a natural gas leak is caused in part by the negligence of a landlord, repair technician, or faulty piece of equipment.
 Landlords and professional service technicians are held to the highest standards of accountability for the safety of those they serve.

 Questions?
 Call today: 304-594-1800 or after hours, 304-216-6695.

 Silver, Jonathan, Pittsburgh Post-Gazette, “West Virginia Girl Killed in Natural Gas Explosion,” October 11, 2013.